mendix/docs/content/appstore/app-services/intelligent-document-serivce.md

 ## 3 Configuration

-The intelligent Document Service is a premium Mendix product that is subject to a purchase and subscription fee.
+The Intelligent Document Service is a premium Mendix product that is subject to a purchase and subscription fee.
 To successfully deploy an app that uses the Intelligent Document Service, you need to get a valid combination of certain keys and configure them as constants in the module.

 ### 3.1  Subscribing to Get Keys